Brianconn71/ms1-project/README.md

 * I had some difficulty with my Navbar so got I got some helpful advice from a YouTube video found [here](https://www.youtube.com/watch?v=23bpce-5s8I&list=LL&index=8&ab_channel=Academind)

-* Gary Simon's Youtube video gave me help and guidance in completing the reviews section [here](https://www.youtube.com/watch?v=8gNrZ4lAnAw&list=LL&index=20&t=4010s&ab_channel=DesignCourse)
+* Gary Simon's Youtube video gave me help and guidance in completing the reviews section [here](https://www.youtube.com/watch?v=8gNrZ4lAnAw&list=LL&index=20&t=4010s&ab_channel=DesignCourse).

 * In making my "Logo" for manson avenue, I had difficulty with line-spacing, line-height and whitespace.
 I got it resolved with this [Stack Overflow Post]( https://stackoverflow.com/questions/3587390/how-can-i-make-text-appear-on-next-line-instead-of-overflowing#3587411)

-* Had an issue with Underlinks in a tags, I reslved the issue with this [Stack Overflow Post](https://ccm.net/faq/3301-remove-the-underline-under-the-links-in-html-css)
+* Had an issue with Underlinks in a tags.
+I resolved the issue with this [Stack Overflow Post](https://ccm.net/faq/3301-remove-the-underline-under-the-links-in-html-css)

-* In testing my CSS I discovered an issue with background and borde colors being the same, I got the issue resolved with this [Stack Overflow Post](https://stackoverflow.com/questions/35148726/border-and-background-show-up-as-different-colors-even-when-color-values-are-sam)
+* In testing my CSS I discovered an issue with background and border colors being the same.
+I got the issue resolved with this [Stack Overflow Post](https://stackoverflow.com/questions/35148726/border-and-background-show-up-as-different-colors-even-when-color-values-are-sam)

 * Got help with styling my contact form with this [Stack Overflow post](https://stackoverflow.com/questions/19714274/css-aligning-text-boxes-with-labels)